Home

 • Open circuit or short ECT signal circuit

-Diagnosing the P0118 (ECT sensor circuit high input) diagnostic trouble code requires several steps.
+Diagnosing and troubleshooting the DTC P0118 (ECT sensor circuit high input) fault code involves several steps and is best left to a professional mechanic.

-Here’s a general guideline on how an automotive mechanic will find the root cause for engine code P0118:
+Here’s how an automotive mechanic will diagnose engine code P0118:

-Step 1: Verify the Code with a Scan Tool
+Step 1: Verify the Fault Code with a Scan Tool

-The automotive mechanic will first use an OBD-II scan tool to verify the P0118 code and ensure no other error code is present.
-If other error codes are found, they may address those first.
+The first thing an automotive mechanic will do is use an OBD-II scan tool to read stored information and verify the P0118 code, ensuring no other fault code is present.
+If they find other engine codes, they will address those first.

 Step 2: Check Coolant